ksamuk/pixy/docs/index.rst

 **Manuscript:**
 Korunes, K.L. and Samuk, K. (2021), pixy: Unbiased estimation of nucleotide diversity and divergence in the presence of missing data.
 Molecular Ecology Resources.
 Accepted Author Manuscript. https://doi.org/10.1111/1755-0998.13326

+And, if using the unbiased estimator of Tajima's D or Watterson's theta:

+Bailey, N., Stevison, L., & Samuk, K. (2025).
+Correcting for bias in estimates of θw and Tajima’s D from missing data in next-generation sequencing.
+Molecular Ecology Resources, e14104. https://doi.org/10.1111/1755-0998.14104

 **Zenodo DOI for various versions of pixy:**
 Go to https://zenodo.org/record/4432294 and find the DOI that matches the version used (the current version is shown first).